crowdsecurity/cs-thehive-cortex-analyzer/docs/DEVELOPER.md

 - Browse to Cortex: http://localhost:9001.
 - Update database and create an admin login.
 - Log in with the admin account.
-- Create an organisation.
+- Create an organization.
-- Create a user for this organisation with read, analyse and orgadmin rights.
+- Create a user for this organization with read, analyse and orgadmin rights.
 Don't forget to edit/save password for this user.
 - Create API key for this user and copy the key in `CORTEX_KEY` value of the `docker/.env` file

 - Restart the docker environment: